|Small Greeting Card||Large Greeting Card||Postcard|

 Being cold-blooded means that they don’t have a control mechanism keeping their body temperature constant irrespective of their surroundings.
 They need the sun to warm their blood and provide them with energy to move and will remain mostly inactive on cold days and may hibernate in winter.
 There are no poisonous Lizards in southern Africa and South Africa is home to more than 200 lizard species, making it the richest country for lizard diversity in continental Africa.

-The common lizard gives birth to live young, but other reptiles lay eggs.
+This African Striped Skink gives birth to live young, but other reptiles lay eggs.
 The lifespan of lizards is between 1 – 3 years.